-After you pour your epoxy resin, you need to apply a heat source to get rid of all the bubbles created while mixing the resin and hardener together.
-Though you could use a heat gun, we highly recommend using a torch to pop bubbles - it's the only method we use at ArtResin!
-Let's run through our best practices when using a torch to make sure you get a flawless, ArtResin finish.
+After you pour your epoxy resin, you need to apply a heat source to get rid of all the bubbles created from mixing the resin and hardener together.
+Though you could use a heat gun, a torch is the best way to achieve a flawless, resin finish, free of bubbles.

 Ready?